Woodwind instrument: Reed instruments

 Bagpipes are unique reed pipe instruments, since they use two or more double or single reeds.
-However, bagpipes are functionally the same as a capped double reed instruments, since the reeds are never in direct contact with the player's lips.
+However, bagpipes are functionally the same as capped double reed instruments, since the reeds are never in direct contact with the player's lips.

 Free reed aerophone instruments are likewise unique since sound is produced by 'free reeds' – small metal tongues arranged in rows within a metal or wooden frame.
 The airflow necessary for the instrument's sound is generated either by a player's breath (e.g. harmonica), or by bellows (e.g. accordion).

 Modern orchestra and concert band woodwinds

 The modern orchestra's woodwind section typically includes flutes, oboes, clarinets, and bassoons.
 Supplementary instruments include piccolo, cor anglais, bass clarinet, E-flat clarinet, and contrabassoon.
 Saxophones are also used on occasion.